 What are examples of the international projects the families pursue together?

 Our first project is to create an international photovoice e-album composed of selected photos the families take in their respective communities in answer to the question “what is the nature of your community?”
 Through the live dialogues, and working with skilled photographers, Learning Life provides participating families with basic training in photography and how to think more deeply about community.
 We then support the families as they take photos in their own neighborhoods to express their own voice or vision of their community; work with the families to discuss and select the best photos; put the selected photos in an album juxtaposing their international answers to the same community question; and work with the families to present the photos to audiences local and international via the internet and community events.
 This photovoice project is intended to develop participants’ civic skills in photography.

-Subsequent projects will build on this first project to research, write about, and act on local, national or international issues that the participants care about.
+Subsequent projects will build on this first project to research, write about, and act on local, national or international issues.
 The international dialogues, in turn, help discuss and develop the projects, giving participants an international perspective on their projects.

 How do you choose the countries?

 We choose the countries based on (a) our personal contacts, (b) the countries’ geographical dispersion to demonstrate our capacity to organize internationally, and (c) a desire to help strengthen U.S. connections to non-wealthy, western countries given that Americans visit and tend to know far less about these countries.

 What equipment do the families need to participate?